andreasfelix/master-thesis/content/1_introduction.md

 # Introduction

-This thesis presents the development of a new lattice design tool.
+This thesis presents the development of a new lattice design tool and how it was used for lattice ... .
 The first section of this chapter gives a brief overview of the third generation light source BESSY II.
 The second section covers the current lattice design task at HZB.
 The challenges of integrating existing simulation codes in a modern and high-level programming language are discussed in the third section and are the motivation for the development of the new lattice design tool.

 ## BESSY II - A Third Generation Light Source